graphprotocol/hardhat-graph-demo/README.md

 6. Create a subgraph on the local hardhat node by running `yarn create-local` or `npm run create-local`
 7. Deploy the subgraph on the local hardhat node by running `yarn deploy-local` or `npm run deploy-local`

+*NOTE: Since graph-cli `0.32.0`, the `--network` option is available for the `deloy` command, so now you can run the `deploy-local` script with `--network localhost` options and skip step 5*

 8. Now you can interact with the contract by running the scripts in the `scripts` directory with `npx hardhat run <script>`:
   - `scripts/start-auction.ts` - will mint and open an auction for a DemoNFT with ID 1
-  - `scripts/start-auction-minted.ts` - will mint and transfer a DemoNFT with ID 2 to a "person", then that "person" will open and Auction
+  - `scripts/start-auction-minted.ts` - will mint and transfer a DemoNFT with ID 2 to a new owner, then that owner will open an Auction
   - `scripts/demo1_bids.ts` - will create several bids for the DemoNFT with ID 1
   - `scripts/demo2_bids.ts` - will create several bids for the DemoNFT with ID 2

+ *NOTE: The bid system works in the following way.
+Instead of returning the previous bid when someone else submits a higher bid, the contract keeps and tracks the amount each bidder has commited so far for that Auction, and expects the next bid to be equal to `(current highest bid + bid step) - amount the bidder has bid so far`.
+For example if bidder1 has made an itial bid of 1 eth, bidder2 should submit 1,1 eth.
+If bidder1 wants to outbid bidder2, they don't have to send the whole amount, e.g. 1,2 eth, but only 0.2eth, because the inital 1eth is kept and tracked by the contract.
+After the Auction has ended, every bidder can withdraw their eth from the contract.

 9. You can query the subgraph by opening the following url in your browser `http://127.0.0.1:8000/subgraphs/name/nft-auction/graphql`